hean01/hean01.github.io/content/post/m04-blueberry-raspberry-mead.md

 I decided to not rack this mead off the seeds.
 I followed the PGW receipe and added 1.5g Fermaid-K after I gave the mead a stir to release oxygen and co2.

+### Day 10 - 2017-05-03

+Today I racked the mead off the fruits and sediment.
+I took a SG measure of 0.002 and a taste sample.
+The raspberry taste is heavy and I could not find anything that tasted blueberry.
+Lets let this batch settle for a month before I do another rack of the mead.